-The Lewis Perinbam Award for International Development 2017 – Call for Nominations is now open!
+The Lewis Perinbam Award for International Development 2018 – Call for Nominations is now closed.

 Honouring Canadians dedicated to improving people’s lives across the globe.

 The award recognizes Canadian citizens and permanent residents who:

 - Improve people’s lives in the developing world;

 - Engage and inspire Canadians to undertake volunteer action; and/or

 - Offer new ways of thinking about and addressing development challenges.